bentwheel/lgbtq-retirement-meps-analysis/README.md

 social safety net – such as healthcare and retirement security systems – that are enjoyed by non-LGBTQ+-identifying people.

-It is difficult today for analysts to credibly estimate how retirement-related outcomes differ between LGBTQ+ and non-LGBTQ+ populations, or to know how to quantify the disparities of outcomes among intersectional subpopulations that exist today within the United States’ LGBTQ+ population.
+It is currently difficult to credibly estimate how retirement-related outcomes differ between LGBTQ+ and non-LGBTQ+ populations, or to know how to quantify the disparities of outcomes among intersectional subpopulations that exist today within the United States’ LGBTQ+ population.
 One key reason for this difficulty is the lack of available data that can help guide our policymaking apparatus towards better regulations and protections for members of our society who are more likely to be marginalized, stigmatized, or disadvantaged by systemic factors.
-This includes LGBTQ+ people, of course, but heavily intersects with people of color, women, religious minorities, immigrants, disabled individuals, and – key to this essay – the US’ rapidly growing aging population.
+This includes LGBTQ+ people, of course, but heavily intersects with people of color, women, religious minorities, foreign-born individuals, disabled individuals, and – key to this essay – the US’s rapidly aging population.

-In the healthcare space, there is ample energy surrounding the important work being done by organizations, both private and public, to better understand the impacts of what are known as Social Determinants of Health – “the conditions in the environments where people are born,
+In the healthcare space, there is ample energy devoted to the important work being done by organizations, both private and public, to better understand the impacts of what are known as Social Determinants of Health – “the conditions in the environments where people are born,